codatio/codat-docs/docs/terms/bill.md

 - Who the bill was received from — the supplier.
 - What the bill is for — the line items.

-Some accounting platforms give a separate name to purchases where the payment is made immediately, such as something bought with a credit card or online payment.
+Some accounting software give a separate name to purchases where the payment is made immediately, such as something bought with a credit card or online payment.
 One example of this would be QuickBooks Online's expenses.

 You can find these types of transactions in our Direct costs data model.